L-u-S/World_Factory_an_ai_worlbuilding_assistant/README.md

 &nbsp;

-Then the outline can be "mutated" using several commands:
+Then the text can be "mutated" using several commands:

 &nbsp;